 In 2017, a California lawsuit (i.e., Ella T. vs. the State of California) alleged that, by sending plaintiffs to schools that did not teach them to read, the state violated the right to an education articulated in the state constitution.
 The original complaint argued "An education that does not provide access to literacy cannot be called an education at all" (Public Counsel & Morrison & Foerster LLP, 2017).
-As part of a 2020 settlement to this case, the state agreed to allocate \$50 million in support of the Early Literacy Support Block Grant (ELSBG)-a targeted and multi-faceted initiative to improve reading outcomes at the lowest-performing 75 elementary schools in the state (Ella T. v.
-State of California: Settlement Implementation Agreement, 2020).2 of the 75 eligible schools closed before the case was settled, CDE expanded eligibility to the 76th lowest-performing school based on this baseline score.
+As part of a 2020 settlement to this case, the state agreed to allocate \$50 million to create the Early Literacy Support Block Grant (ELSBG)-a targeted and multi-faceted initiative to improve reading outcomes at the lowest-performing 75 elementary schools in the state with a specific focus on grades K-3 (Ella T. Settlement, 2020).2 ELSBG was therefore triple-targeted: targeted to a specific subject area, a specific grade range, and a specific set of low-performing schools.

 The state identified ELSBG-eligible schools by averaging the percent of grade-3 students across the 2017-18 and 2018-19 school years who scored at the lowest (i.e., "Standard Not Met") of the four levels on the state's English Language Arts (ELA) assessment and weighting the average by the number of test-takers in each of the years (Authorization of the ESLB Grant, 2020).
-Because one
+Because one of the 75 eligible schools closed before the case was settled, CDE expanded eligibility to the 76th lowest-performing school based on this baseline score.